 From a background in environmental management, Gerry has taken a career and lifestyle change now working as a freelance artist from his Liverpool studio overlooking the mountains of north Wales.
 His critically acclaimed work includes images for The Leeds Gathering since 2014 and images for a number of our events throughout the year.

-The newest member of the team is Owen Spafford-the current All-Britain 15-18 fiddle champion.
-Owen will be working with us, initially our new radio show, ‘The Leeds Irish Music Programme’ and also on our nine-month project, starting in mid May 2020, 'Exploring the Musical Traditions of County Leitrim & County Fermanagh'
+The newest member of the team is Owen Spafford, the former All-Britain junior fiddle champion.
+Owen will be working with us, initially our new radio show, ‘The Leeds Irish Music Programme’ and also on our nine-month project, starting in mid March 2022, 'Exploring the Musical Traditions of County Cork & County Kerry'